-This is your third project and substantially different from the first two.
-It is actually a large scale planning project and as such, it is open ended.
-Its complexity requires that the design is done by a team with each team member concentrating on a specialty.
+This design project is a large scale planning project and as such it is open ended.
+Its complexity requires that the design is done by a team.
 You should follow the design process as given to you in the lectures.

 In this particular exercise you will not only have the opportunity to plan and design a different “Back Bay” but you will be able to compare what was actually done with what one (you!!) could have done.

 Imagine Boston in the topographical shape of the late 18th century!

 When the first settlers founded Boston, its topography looked much different from what it looks now.
 At that time Boston was a pear-shaped peninsula, which was connected to the mainland only through a narrow neck.